erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Unlike the case of crane dampening, the reaction torque here is self inflicted.
 Also, since most maneuvers will produce a net change of zero in the CMG array's momentum, the size requirements regarding the envelope are much smaller than in our cases, where we have to soak up external influences.

-While the base rate in ship stabilization is more akin to our base rate, we can't imitate their solutions.
+While the base rate in ship stabilization is more akin to our base rate, we can't imitate their sizing approaches.
 In ship stabilization the base rate i.e. the roll is actually utilized, as the precession causes exactly the gimbal movement necessary to produce torque counteracting the roll of the ship.
 Gimbal actuation is only used to assist the gyroscope in overcoming friction, limit the response and avoid hitting the singularities.
-In our case though, we also want to be able to use the same CMGs to provide torque compensation while at the same time dampening oscillations.
+In our case though, we also have to use the same CMGs to provide torque compensation while simultaneously dampening oscillations.

 Given the requirements for dampening and process compensation previously discussed, the size of the momentum envelope is paramount to the usefulness of the CMGs for crane applications.
 Obviously, the size of the envelope is governed by the momentum of the gyroscopes.